 To make the filling:

-- With a stand mixer or hand mixer, whip 1 pint heavy whipping cream into whipped cream.
+- With a stand mixer or hand mixer, whip 1 pint heavy whipping cream until stiff peaks form.

-- In a separate bowl, mixed together room temperature cream cheese, vanilla, and maple syrup until well combined.
+- In a separate bowl, mix together room temperature cream cheese, vanilla, and maple syrup until well combined.

 - Fold in whipped cream.